JadonCo101/ML-Project/index.md

-Snakes are among the top three most dangerous creatures, and identification is very difficult, often relying on strong herpetological skills that require identification by characteristics such as head shape and body pattern or colour [3] .
-This approach has its limitations, and by automating the identification process, it will be easier for people to avoid venomous snakes while also helping healthcare providers provide better treatment.
+Snakes are among the top three most dangerous creatures, and identification is very difficult, often relying on strong herpetological skills that require identification by characteristics such as head shape and body colour [3] .
+This approach has limitations, and by automating the identification process, it will be easier for people to avoid venomous snakes while also helping healthcare providers provide better treatment.

-The use of ML algorithms has the potential to greatly increase the accuracy of snake identification, and these algorithms have the potential to mitigate the negative impacts of mistreatment of snake bites.
+The use of ML algorithms can greatly increase the accuracy of snake identification, and these algorithms have the potential to mitigate the negative impacts of mistreatment of snake bites.
 It is very important to understand whether a given snake is venomous or not since diagnosis and treatment differ greatly between the two [1] .
 Studies have found that 12% of nonvenomous snakebites were treated as if there were necrosis [2] , and this number can be greatly decreased by these algorithms.

 There are other benefits in the healthcare industry as well.
-These algorithms have the potential to be a low-cost alternative to having skilled individuals classify snakes, helping to provide aid to healthcare providers in low-resource settings.
+These algorithms can be a low-cost alternative to having skilled individuals classify snakes, helping to provide aid to healthcare providers in low-resource settings.
 Snake venom is also a sought-after drug, and classifying a snake could help scientists quickly find which snakes are useful for harvesting venom [2] .
 Furthermore, efficient classification could also help zoologists and